Hårsfjärden incident: Background

 Following the development of the Cold War between the United States and Soviet Union, the government of Sweden adopted a stance of armed neutrality, seeking to avoid being pulled into the direct influence of either superpower.
 Despite this adherence to neutrality, the vast majority of Sweden's military efforts were focused on defending against armed aggression by the Soviet Union.
 To this end, Sweden maintained a sizable navy, and was concerned with interdicting any foreign forces that violated Swedish territorial waters in the Baltic Sea.

 From 1974 to 1981, a series of incidents occurred in which the Swedish Navy claimed to have detected foreign submarines near or inside Swedish territorial waters.
-Most notably, in 1981 an incident occurred in which the Soviet submarine S-363 became grounded 10 km off the coast of Karlskrona naval base; further inflaming tensions was the fact that the grounded submarine was well within Swedish territorial waters and possibly armed with nuclear weapons.
+Most notably, in 1981 an incident occurred in which the Soviet submarine S-363 became grounded 10 km off the coast of Karlskrona Naval Base; further inflaming tensions was that the grounded submarine was well within Swedish territorial waters and possibly armed with nuclear weapons.

 The incident in 1981 led to heightened Swedish fears of Soviet infiltration of Swedish waters, a concern which was reflected in the Swedish navy's actions during the Hårsfjärden incident.